Farata/angular2typescript/README.md

 This is a repository for code samples for the upcoming book by Yakov Fain and Anton Moiseev <a href="https://manning.com/books/angular-2-development-with-typescript">Angular 2 Development with TypeScript</a>.

-All examples were upgraded to Angular 2 RC.4, but we're starting to upgrade to RC.5.
+All examples were upgraded to Angular 2 RC.5.
 If you see two directories that have the same name, but one of them has the rc4 suffix, this means that the other one was already upgraded to RC.5.
 For example, in chapter 2 you can find the angular-seed dir, which is an RC.5 version of the code.
-The angular-seed-rc4 contains the code sample that was used in MEAP V7.
+The angular-seed-rc4 contains the code sample that was used in MEAP V7 of the book.

  The video with a high-level code review of a sample Online Auction application that we gradually develop in the book is located at https://youtu.be/I809tajbVk4.